The Moyal cohomology of the N=1 spinning particle: Introduction

 satisfies the Maurer--Cartan equation

 and we may consider the differential

-on $\CO(M)[b,c,\beta,\gamma] $.
-We call its cohomology the Moyal cohomology of the BFV theory.
-It may be calculated by a spectral sequence whose $E_1$ page is the cohomology of $Q_0$, that is, the cohomology of the space of functions on the differential graded supermanifold $M\times T^*M$.

-We consider the special case where $M$ is the symplectic supermanifold associated to the Dirac operator: this model is called the $N=1$ spinning particle.
-In this model, the differential $Q_0$ has nonzero cohomology in all negative degrees \citep{cohomology,curved}, contradicting the axiom of Felder and Kazhdan, that it should be bounded below.
-In this article, we calculate the Moyal cohomology of the $N=1$ spinning particle.
-We show that these negative degree cohomology classes in the cohomology of $Q_0$ do not survive to the next page of the spectral sequence.
+it induces on $\CO(M(\mu))\(\hbar\)$.
+We call the cohomology of this complex the Moyal cohomology of the BRST theory.
+It may be calculated by a spectral sequence whose $E_1$ page is the cohomology of $\delta_0$, or the cohomology of the BRST formalism.
+We show that for the $N=1$ spinning particle, the negative degree cohomology classes in the cohomology of $\delta_0$ do not survive to the $E_2$ page of the spectral sequence.
+We discuss the case of constant frame $e^a_\mu$ and vanishing magnetic potential $A_\mu$ as a warm-up in Section~3, and the general case in Section~4.

-The theorem of Barnich and Grigoriev relating the cohomology of the BFV theory to the cohomology of local observables in the classical BV theory has been quantized by Grady, Li and Li \citep{GLL}*{Theorem 3.2.2}, who relate the cohomology of the Moyal bracket in the BFV theory to the cohomology of local observables in the quantum BV theory.
+Barnich and Grigoriev \citep{BG} relate the cohomology of the dg manifold $M(\mu)$ to the cohomology of local observables in the classical BV formalism for the AKSZ model associated to $M(\mu)$.
+This raises the question of the role of the Moyal cohomology of $M(\mu)$ in the BV formalism.
+For the relativistic particle, this question is answer by by Grady, Li and Li \citep[Theorem 3.22]{GLL}, who relate the Moyal cohomology of a symplectic manifold to the cohomology of local observables in the quantum BV formalism for the associated AKSZ model.
+The generalization of their work to symplectic dg supermanifolds would illuminate the role that our result play in the quantum BV formalism for the $N=1$ spinning particle.

 In this article, we have focused on the cohomology of the complex of operators of the quantized BFV theory.
 Boffo et al.\ \citep{BGHS} have considered a related problem: they show that the complex of states of the theory has vanishing cohomology in negative degree.
 This calculation was the motivation for the present work.